apohllo/nlp/6-wordnet.md

    but it does not integrate with the Polish WordNet.
 1. The [pywnxml](https://github.com/ppke-nlpg/pywnxml) library allows for reading the Polish WordNet, but it lacks that measure.
-1. The contents of the Plish WordNet may also be accessed by a [web API](http://api.slowosiec.clarin-pl.eu/docs/index.html)
+1. The contents of the Polish WordNet may also be accessed by a [web API](http://api.slowosiec.clarin-pl.eu/docs/index.html)